duritong/puppet-tor/README.md

 ## Configuring the control<a name="configuring-control"></a>

-To pass parameters to configure the ControlPort and the HashedControlPassword, you would do something like this:
+To pass parameters to configure the `ControlPort` and the `HashedControlPassword`, you would do something like this:

     tor::daemon::control { "foo-control":
       port                    => '80',